-The matter overdensity and the gravitational convergence are averaged within 3D pixels defined by the radial extension of the shell and the \textsc{Healpix} pixelisation scheme for the angular extension.
-The number of pixels is equal to $12 \times N_{\rm side}^2$ and we have chosen $N_{\rm side}=4096$ for top-hat radial selection map.
+The matter overdensity and the gravitational convergence are averaged within 3D pixels defined by the radial extension of the shell and the \textsc{Healpix} pixelation scheme for the angular extension.
+The number of pixels is equal to $12 \times N_{\rm side}^2$ and we chose $N_{\rm side}=4096$ for top-hat radial selection map.
 Given the number of sources in each shell, using a larger $N_{\rm side}$ increases the number of empty pixels and the gain in precision is limited.
-For test maps under Born approximation, we have first computed a map with $N_{\rm side}=8192$ (resulting in a total number of light-rays of the same order of magnitude as the number of sources in catalogues shells) which was then degraded (i.e. each pixel is computed as an average over the 4 smaller pixels within it) down to $N_{\rm side}=4096$ such as to use the same resolution in all maps.
+For test maps under Born approximation, we first computed a map with $N_{\rm side}=8192$ (resulting in a total number of light rays of the same order of magnitude as the number of sources in catalogues shells), which was then degraded (i.e. each pixel is computed as an average over the 4 smaller pixels within it) down to $N_{\rm side}=4096$ so as to use the same resolution in all maps.

-We consider two shells (1 and 2) extracted from the $\Lambda$CDM 2500~deg$^2$ light-cone.
-We isolate two possible redshifts for each shell: $z=0.7 \pm 0.2$ and $z=1.8 \pm 0.1$.
-We choose $z=1.8$ since it is one of the largest possible redshift in the cone while the comoving distance to $z=0.7$ is about half the comoving distance to $z=1.8$, thus corresponding to a maximum of the lensing kernel for a source located at $z=1.8$.
-Given that relativistic effects correlate distant shells, we investigate all the ten possible auto- and cross-power spectra for these two shells.
-We first investigate the clustering (3 density-density spectra), then the weak-lensing (3 convergence-convergence spectra) and finally, we investigate the galaxy-galaxy lensing (4 density-convergence spectra).
+We considered two shells (1 and 2) extracted from the $\Lambda$CDM 2500~deg$^2$ light cone.
+We isolated two possible redshifts for each shell: $z=0.7 \pm 0.2$ and $z=1.8 \pm 0.1$.
+We chose $z=1.8$ since it is one of the largest possible redshift in the cone while the comoving distance to $z=0.7$ is about half the comoving distance to $z=1.8$, thus corresponding to a maximum of the lensing kernel for a source located at $z=1.8$.
+Given that relativistic effects correlate distant shells, we investigated all the ten possible auto- and cross-power spectra for these two shells.
+We first investigated the clustering (three density-density spectra), then the weak lensing (three convergence-convergence spectra), and finally the galaxy-galaxy lensing (four density-convergence spectra).